Atinos31/Blog-it/README.md

 ### admin
 - Admin role - The admin can Create ,Read ,Update and Delete blog categories.
+- Admin may also delete blogs written by users that is considered inappropriate.

 ### Features Left to Implement
 - Allow users to upload their own cover image for a blog.